Joint pain is a common presentation across different demographics and can present as:

 Presence of extra-articular or systemic manifestations (constitutional symptoms, eyes, skin, respiratory or CNS involvement, co-morbidities)

 Joint pain can affect one or multiple joints.
 Monoarthritis refers to the involvement of one joint.
 Oligoarthritis/ pauciarthritis refers to 2 – 4 joints being involved.
 In polyarthritis, 5 or more joints are involved.
-It is also important to distinguish whether the joint pain was additive (one joint was affected before other joints followed) or migratory (one joint affected, resolves, and then another is affected).
+It is also important to distinguish whether the joint pain was additive (one joint was affected before other joints followed) or migratory (one joint was affected, resolves, and then another is affected).

 Screening questions

-Do you have any pain or stiffness in your muscles, joints or back?
+Do you have any pain or stiffness in your muscles, joints, or back?

 Can you walk up and down the stairs comfortably?